What is a Rootkit?

 How does that work?

 But breaches in operating systems are not so massive and easy to exploit.
 Most of the vulnerabilities the hackers use are located in third-party applications.
 MS Azure, Office, and Outlook, almost all Adobe products and apps from different other vendors are full of security flaws that allow the cybercriminals to perform their attacks.
 Rootkits they use are often created specifically for exploiting the vulnerabilities in certain apps used by the target company.
 These programs lists, their versions, and all other information that can be useful during the attack are collected during the OSINT operations.

 Security breaches are usually the result of a poor or shortsighted software design.
 These flaws usually allow the user to execute the code with higher privileges or launch certain functions without showing any visible signs.
-Cyberburglars use such an ability to execute the malicious code with maximum efficiency.
+Cyberburglars use such an ability to execute malicious code with maximum efficiency.
 When you launch the MS Office macro or open the malicious link in the Adobe document, crooks get this ability and launch the viruses.
 You can find the list of all detected vulnerabilities on the CVE Mitre website.

 Rootkit attack step-by-step

-When the rootkit is delivered into a computer in the corporate network, it attempts to use one of the flaws to allow itself the execution on the deepest available level.
+When the rootkit is delivered to a computer in the corporate network, it attempts to use one of the flaws to allow itself the execution on the deepest available level.
 Such rights then allow crooks to infect all other computers in the network and - more importantly - to brute force the domain controller.
 Access to the DC means controlling computers in the network and the server.
 In the companies where the network is not clustered that may mean paralyzing the whole office.
 For small companies, that usually means days of idle, offices of large companies may stop for weeks.